Quitting smokeless tobacco

 Dear Snuff head,

-Hats off to you for seeking resources to help you quit!
+Kudos to you for seeking resources to help you quit!
 To learn about specific health risks associated with using chewing tobacco and snuff, check out Effects of smokeless tobacco.
-As you mentioned, Snuff head, there do seem to be more resources geared towards those wishing to quit smoking tobacco.
+As you mentioned, there do seem to be more resources geared towards those wishing to quit smoking tobacco.
 However, some of the strategies may be transferable or adaptable to quitting smokeless tobacco as well.
 For example:

-Best of luck!Alice!
+Best of luck!